Spoldma/simple-poker-hand-generator/README.md

 ## 🃏 Texas Hold'em Poker Simulator
 This project is a Python-based simulation of a Texas Hold'em poker game.
-It handles deck creation, card dealing, and community card distribution (flop, turn, river), and also includes functionality to detect a Royal Flush.
+It handles deck creation, card dealing, and community card distribution (flop, turn, river), and also includes functionality to detect the winner base on players hands.

 ## 📦 Features
 Generate a standard 52-card deck